 Body Worn Cameras

-I am committed to continue body worn camera deployment to showcase deputies’ good work, improve evidence and in certain cases (intoxicated driving for example) and the added transparency benefit all of us.
+I am committed to continue body worn camera deployment to showcase deputies’ good work and improve evidence gathering in certain cases (intoxicated driving for example).
+As well, the added transparency benefits all of us.
 No surprise to me, our deputies support this equipment enhancement.

 Accountability in Law Enforcement

 I will continue to deal decisively if serious misconduct occurs.
 In addition to terminations I’ve ordered as Sheriff, several individuals resigned during investigation because they knew I would fire them once investigators concluded gathering facts.
 We implemented lessons learned from such cases years ago.
 Improvements include additional supervisor and senior leader positions to enhance accountability and support; restructured the supervisory promotion process using industry best practices and outside evaluators; increased leadership training including outside expert instructors; added training about work expectations and ethics; and restructured our entire evaluation process which increases mentoring.
 In addition to my focus on local accountability, my work on a state committee to review misconduct cases from other agencies ensures our profession’s high standards are safeguarded across Oregon.

 I will support strong programs that promote safety.